Battlefield 6 Beta Review: Is the Franchise Back in Action?

 Game Modes Conquest Shines

-From Advance to King of the Hill, the beta offered a solid range of modes.
-Conquest stands out as the ultimate Battlefield experience — swift-paced firefights, multiple capture points, and constant action without the long time-out between battles seen in 2042.
-It feels like Battleground 3 all over again.
+From Advance to King of the Hill, the beta has a fairly robust selection of modes.
+Conquest remains the definitive Battlefield experience — fast-paced firefights, numerous capture points and no extended downtime between battles like that found in 2042.
+It’s Battleground 3 all over again.

 Weapons & Class Balance